se-msys/pulsertp-multiroom/README.md

 * After a while some crackling sound may introduce itself, but often it disappears of its own after a while.
 Might be USB-Audio related, or some buffert bug in PulseAudio, not sure.

-* If using Multicast, either use a dedicated VLAN or make sure that IGMP Snooping works on your switches.
+* If using Multicast, either use a dedicated VLAN or make sure that IGMP Snooping works properly on your switches.